haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

          else (expression2)
 ```

+- The first expression must evaluate to a `Bool`
-- If the first expression evaluates to `True`, then the expression after the
+- If it evalues to `True`, then the expression after the `then` keyword is
-  `then` keyword is evaluated
+  evaluated
 - if it evaluates to `False`, then the expression after the `else` keyword is
   evaluated